By Aulia R. Sungkar

 “I’m really into everything about locomotive, the design, function,…everything.”
-On a separate occasion, Harry takes Registry Indonesia to the Transportation Museum at Taman Mini Indonesia Indah where he shows us around the old locomotive once used by President Sukarno.
+On a separate occasion, Harry takes us to the Transportation Museum at Taman Mini Indonesia Indah where he shows us around the old locomotive once used by President Sukarno.

 Harry completed his Doctoral Degree in Art & Design at Ecole Superieur des Beaux Arts – Paris, France before he obtained his second Doctoral Degree in Philosophy and Psychology in Oxford, England.

-As he captivates us with more stories behind his collections, we discover that Harry is a vivid art collector, as he exhibits his fabulous paintings, and other objects of arts.
-The space of the museum is also filled with posh chairs and beautiful tea set, grand pianos, fine jewelleries and high-end cell phones.
+As he captivates us with more stories behind his collections, we discover that Harry is a vivid art collector, as he exhibits his fabulous paintings and other objects of art.
+The space of the museum is also filled with posh chairs and beautiful tea sets, grand pianos, fine jewelleries and high-end cell phones.

 Harry is a gifted musician and plays 13 musical instruments.
 He shares a bit of his talent, as his fingers are dancing with grace upon the piano and harp.

 Understanding the genius and his masterpieces takes more than the world of fashion.
-A living legend of multi talented designer, fine artist, musician, psychologist and educator is what Harry Darsono is about – The genius who is also knighted the title “Sir” from HM Queen Elizabeth II for his social educative contributions through the world of arts and designs.
+A living legend of a multi-talented designer, fine artist, musician, psychologist and educator is what Harry Darsono is about – The genius who has also knighted the title “Sir” from HM Queen Elizabeth II for his social educative contributions through the world of arts and designs.

 His assertion was reflected in Carnivale of Colourful Couture, the musical couture show he held last October in Jakarta.
 This was where the genius Harry spectacularly showcased the journey of his art to wear masterpieces.